Amended in 2004

 15. Culturally and Linguistically Diverse Women

-WEL opposes any form of discrimination against women from migrant, refugee and culturally diverse backgrounds and supports the funding of programs which will remedy past discrimination which has reduced or limited their access to employment, language programs and other resources.
+WEL opposes any form of discrimination against women from migrant, refugee and culturally diverse backgrounds and supports the funding of programs to remedy past discrimination which has reduced or limited their access to employment, language programs and other resources.

 WEL supports continued funding of specialist services, such as translating services, which recognise the particular needs of women from culturally and linguistically diverse backgrounds.